Lasiancistrus

-Lasiancistrus is a genus of suckermouth armored catfishes.
-They are native to South America and Panama.
+Lasiancistrus is a genus of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armoured catfishes, and the subfamily Hypostominae, the suckermouth catfishes.
+The catfishes in this genus are found in southern Central America and South America.

 Taxonomy

-Lasiancistrus was first described as a subgenus of Ancistrus in 1904, including A. heteracanthus, A. pictus, A. mystacinus, and A. guacharote.
+Lasiancistrus was first proposed as a subgenus of Ancistrus in 1904 by the British ichthyologist Charles Tate Regan with Chaetostomus heteracanthus designated as the type species in 1910 by Carl H. Eigenmann.
+Regan also included, A. pictus, A. mystacinus, and A. guacharote.
 Later, it was raised to genus level, and several unrelated species were included.
 Many of these species have since been moved to other genera, such as Pseudolithoxus.
 Most Lasiancistrus species had been described from few specimens; the genus was revised in 2005, synonymizing many of the existing species into four species, L. caucanus, L. guacharote, L. heteracanthus, and L. schomburgkii.
 L. maracaiboensis and L. mystacinus are synonyms of L. guacharote.
 L. castelnaui, L. caquetae, L. guapore, L. multispinis, L. pictus, and L. scolymus are synonyms of L. schomburgkii.
 L. planiceps, L. mayoloi, and L. volcanensis were synonyms of L. caucanus.
 In addition, two new species, L. saetiger and L. tentaculatus, were described.
 Later, in 2023, a new species L. wiwa was described, L. mayoloi, and L. volcanensis were resurrected and L. planiceps was synonymized with L. mayoloi.

+Some authorities regard this genus as being within the tribe Ancistrini of the subfamily Hypostominae, but Eschmeyer's Catalog of Fishes does not recognise tribes within the subfamily Hypostominae.

 Species

-There are currently nine recognized species in this genus:
+Lasiancistrus has the following valid species classified within it: